eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 If there are any listed, consider addressing them in this plugin codebase by updating the version specified in `build/package.json`.

+If you have updated dependencies, perform another npm install

 ##### Check for out of date bower dependencies